alasundkar/lab-module-docs-alasundkar/labmodule03/README-CDA.md

 measuring and modeling the data generate as part of a simple sensor and actuator simulation environment build for the CDA.
 The generated data will represent a small environmental sensors, and process simple threshold crossings to trigger simulated actuation events

 How does your implementation work?
+ It will create an object of ConstrainedDeviceApp which has objecct of DeviceDataManager.
+DeviceDataManager will get data metrics from SensorAdapterManager, emPerformanceManager, and AtuatorAdapterManager.
+Then it will start app.Then DeviceDataManager call SystemPerformanceManager ,SystemPerformanceManager, AtuatorAdapterManager`  which will eventurally get metrics from SystemCpuUtilTask and SystemMemUtilTask.

 ### Code Repository and Branch